aphyr/partitions-post/README.markdown

 The partition coupled with aggressive failure-recovery code caused a mirroring storm, which led to network congestion and triggered a previously unknown race condition in EBS.
-EC2 was unavailable for roughly 12 hours, but EBS was down or degraded for over 80 hours.
+EC2 was unavailable for roughly 12 hours, and EBS was unavailable or degraded for over 80 hours.

 The EBS failure also caused an outage in Amazon's Relational Database Service.
 When one AZ fails, RDS is designed to fail over to a different AZ.
 However,